What is Leverage Ratios for Banks?

 In simple words, it is a metric used to evaluate the level of debts possessed by the company and access its capability to repay its financial obligations?
 This ratio assumes additional significance for a bank as a bank is a highly levered entity.
 A Bank’s capital signifies its net worth (Assets – Liabilities) and is majorly split between two categories: Tier 1 and 2.

-The Tier 1 capital for a bank is its core capital and includes items that will you traditionally see on a Bank’s balance sheet.
-The Tier 2 capital, is a supplementary type and mostly includes all the other forms of a bank’s capital which include undisclosed reserves, revaluation reserves, hybrid instruments, and subordinated term debt.
+The Tier 1 capital for a bank is its core capital and includes items that you will traditionally see on a Bank’s balance sheet.
+The Tier 2 capital is a supplementary type and mostly includes all the other forms of a bank’s capital, which include undisclosed reserves, revaluation reserves, hybrid instruments, and subordinated term debt.
 A bank’s total capital is the sum of Tier 1 and Tier 2 capital.

-Hence, the Tier 1 capital is naturally, more indicative of whether a bank can sustain bankruptcy pressure and is the majorly used item to calculate the leverage ratios for a bank.
+Hence, the Tier 1 capital is naturally more indicative of whether a bank can sustain bankruptcy pressure and is the majorly used item to calculate the leverage ratios for a bank.